Reduce Dachshund Shedding

 How to Reduce Dachshund Shedding

-Overall, Dachshunds, are considered moderate shedders throughout the year.
+Overall, Dachshunds are considered moderate shedders throughout the year.
 They do tend to shed more frequently during seasonal changes.

 Note: There are a few more reasons why doxies shed, read more on that below.